sourcegraph/handbook/content/departments/ceo-team/ceo-shadow-program.md

 The CEO Shadow program will run in 2-week cycles.
 The new Shadow CEO will reach out to the existing Shadow CEO on the 2nd Wednesday of the existing rotation (the week before the start of the new rotation) to begin the handover.

-###Travel & Expenses
+### Travel & Expenses
+The CEO Shadow Program is designed to provide a unique and compelling opportunity to any and all Sourcegraph teammates.
+It's aim is to be as inclusive as possible so any and all travel-related expenses (detailed below) will be covered by the program and not draw down from your [individual travel budget](lways be relative.
+Replace this URL with "../../benefits-pay-perks/benefits-perks/travel.md#3-individual-travel.md).

 #### Lodging

 Lodging during the CEO shadow program is provided by the company and will only cover for the "active" shadowing period.
-It is expected that CEO Shadows will stay the weekend between their first and second weeks so loding will be covered for that weekend only.
+It is expected that CEO Shadows will stay the weekend between their first and second week.
+If you are traveling within the United States, lodging will be covered for that weekend only.

-If the CEO Shadow is traveling from outside the United States, accommodations will be extended to include the weekend prior to your scheduled rotation allow for CEO Shadows to adjust to the new time zone, get settled into a new country, etc.
+If the CEO Shadow is traveling from outside the United States, accommodations will be extended to include the weekend prior to your scheduled rotation to allow for CEO Shadows to adjust to the new time zone, get settled into a new country, etc.

 Lodging is booked in accordance with our [company travel policy](../../benefits-pay-perks/benefits-perks/travel/index.md).
 We use TripActions.
-Please use these two documents to book your lodging.

 #### Airfare

 Airfare is booked in accordance with our [company travel policy](../../benefits-pay-perks/benefits-perks/travel/index.md).
 We use TripActions.
-Please use these two documents to book your lodging.

 #### Transportation to / from the airport